inferno-framework/davinci-pas-test-kit/docs/Server-Details.md

 required features and functionality are present.
 HL7® FHIR® resources are validated with the Java validator using `tx.fhir.org` as the terminology server.

+The v2.2.1 suite validates resources against the PAS 2.2.1 and US Core 6.1.0 implementation guides.

 These tests do not currently test the full scope of the IG.
 See the *Testing Limitations* section below for more details about the current scope of the tests and the reasons that some details have been left out.